nrkn/cms-work/docs/notes.md

 But use cases it allows makes it awesome

-Add get properties `_value` and `_children`, that return clones - being getters they won't incur overhead unless called but debugger will see them
+We added properties `_value` and `_children`, that return clones - being getters they won't incur overhead unless called but debugger will see them

-Could also simplify the fn (not fun to step through!) so that all plugins, builtins etc take same initial signature, or even just:
+Could simplify the fn (not fun to step through!) so that all plugins, builtins etc take same initial signature, or even just:

 ```javascript